tguild/vehicle_signal_specification/README.md

 [Branch] body
 ```

+The branches do not have to be defined in any specific order as long
+as each branch component is defined somewhere in the vspec file (or an
+included vspec file).

 # SIGNAL SPECIFICATION FORMAT
 The signal specification is written in JSON format, where each signal
 is a self-contained JSON object.